lmscloud-io/moodle-tool_vault/README.md

 - Vault will export and import **database** structure, schema modifications, tables content and sequences.
 - Vault can restore not only into a different DB version but also into a **different DB type** (i.e. from mysql to postgres or vice versa);
-- Vault plugin does not need to have access to mysqldump or pgdump, database will be exported using Moodle DML.
+- Vault plugin does not need to have access to mysqldump or pgdump, the database will be exported using Moodle DML.
 - Vault will export and import all **files**, regardless of the file system (local disk, S3, etc), the file system on the restored site can be different from the backup site;
 - Vault will export and import additional folders in the **dataroot**.